FOODS TO SKIP WHEN YOU HAVE PCOS:

 We, women, are the best innovation of GOD.
 As men always said that we are complicated, yes, we are complicated.
 Because we go through several phases in our life.
 Our body goes through several changes, several processes, and several diseases also.
 Every year, every month there is a hormonal cycle in our body which affects us physically, mentally and emotionally.
 PCOS is one of the syndromes which many of us are unaware of.

 Polycystic ovarian syndrome (PCOS).
 PCOS is the foremost cause of delay or no menstrual cycle, unwanted hair growth infertility, and stress also.
 PCOS basically affects the hormone levels of females.
 Our reproductive organs release progesterone and estrogen to modulate the menstrual cycle.
 It also produces a slight amount of the male hormone called androgens.
 The ovary releases eggs or ovum every month, the process named as ovulation.
 Follicle stimulating hormone (FSH) and Luteinizing hormone (LH) manage the ovulation.
 FSH vitalizes the ovary to produce a follicle or sac that consists of an egg or ovum, while LH stimulates the ovary to generate mature egg.

 In PCOS, numerous fluid composed sacs grow inside the ovary consisting of immature eggs or ovum which are not adequate to stimulate ovulation.

 - Irregular menstrual cycle

 - Heavy bleeding

 - Stress and mood swinging

 Several medication systems are employed for the treatment PCOS.
-But first treatment begins at home, if we make some changes in our daily lifestyle and diet.
-There are some foods that should be avoided in PCOS.
+But first treatment begins at home if we make some changes in our daily lifestyle and diet.
+There are some FOODS TO SKIP WHEN YOU HAVE PCOS.